JulienPeloton/PySM/README.txt

 astro-ph/1307.0719).
 This code takes, as an input, a set of unlensed Cl's generated using CAMB (http://www.camb.info/).
 The params.ini is in the Ancillary directory.
 There is a pre-computed CMB map provided, with intensity smoothed to 1 degree and polarization smoothed to 2 degrees.
+There is also an option to delens by a simple factor.

 ----------------------------------------------------------------------------